Greensboro families adjust to coronavirus life online and in isolation: Chaos, panic, and lending a helping hand

 'I am more than happy to give whatever I can'

 Suchitra Shenoy-Packer and her family live in Greensboro.
-Her two daughters are ages four and six.
+Her two children are ages four and six.

 Shenoy-Packer said her family has been adjusting well to life under the threat of COVID-19, all things considered, but she saw that many other families were struggling to find food or supplies.